Russia presses Donbas offensive as Polish leader visits Kyiv

 In a general staff morning report, Russia also said that it was preparing to resume its offensive toward Slovyansk, a city in Donetsk province that is critical to Russia’s objective of capturing all of eastern Ukraine and saw fierce fighting last month after Moscow’s troops backed off from Kyiv.

-Russian shelling on Saturday killed seven civilians and injured 10 more elsewhere in Donetsk provice, the regional governor said.
+Russian shelling on Saturday killed seven civilians and injured 10 more elsewhere in Donetsk province, the regional governor said.

 A monastery in the village of Bohorodichne was evacuated after being hit by a Russian airstrike, the regional police said Saturday.
 About 100 monks, nuns and children had been seeking safe shelter in the basement of the church and no one was hurt, the police said in a Facebook post.